History of the Arizona Diamondbacks: 1998–2002: Expansion Days, World Series Surprise

-2003–2005: Tough times and the end of the Colangelo era
+2003-2004: The End Of The Colangelo Era

 Arizona ended the 2003 season with an 84–78 record, in 3rd place in the NL West.
 Both Johnson and Schilling had suffered injuries during the season and Schilling was traded in the off season to the Boston Red Sox where he contributed to that team's 2004 World Series victory.

 By this time, Colangelo and the other partners were embroiled in a dispute over the financial health and direction of the Diamondbacks.
-Notably, Colangelo had asked several key players on the 2001 World Series champions to defer their salaries; by 2004, they and others were owed $150 million.
+In his push to build a competitive team right away, Colangelo signed blue-chip free agents to large contracts with deferred salaries.
+Notably, more than half the payroll for the 2001 World Series championship team was deferred.
+The Diamondbacks were forced to significantly increase ticket prices several times in the early 2000s, and were forced to trade Schilling and Johnson in 2003 and 2004, respectively, in hopes of stemming the tide.
+Even with these measures, by 2004, the club owed $150 million in deferred salaries.

 Colangelo's willingness to go into debt and acquire players through free agency had led to one of the quickest free falls in major sports history.
 In 2004, the Diamondbacks were only above .500 once all season, and by the end of June they were 28–50, their season all but finished.
 Just three years after winning the World Series and two years after winning their third division title in four years, the Diamondbacks had dropped to a dismal 51–111 record, the worst in Major League Baseball and one of the 10 worst records (in terms of losses) in the modern era.
 This came despite Johnson pitching a perfect game on May 18 of that season.
 Brenly was fired partway through the season and was replaced on an interim basis by third base coach Al Pedrique.
 The .315 winning percentage is still the worst in franchise history.

 Colangelo also did not finish out the season.
 He was forced to resign as managing general partner in the late summer of 2004.
 In a 2004 interview with columnist Hal Bodley of USA TODAY, Colangelo defended his actions:

 Colangelo sold his general partnership shares to a group of investors who were all involved as partners in the founding of the team in 1995.
 The investors include equal partners Ken Kendrick, Mike Chipman, and Jeffrey Royer.
 Kendrick became managing general partner.
 Jeff Moorad, a former sports agent, joined the partnership, and was named the team's CEO; becoming its primary public face.